ramisettyranganadh/PROJECT-CAN/README.md

 [![Build Status](https://travis-ci.org/autowp/arduino-mcp2515.svg?branch=master)](https://travis-ci.org/autowp/arduino-mcp2515)

 <br>
 CAN-BUS is a common industrial bus because of its long travel distance, medium communication speed and high reliability.
 It is commonly found on modern machine tools and as an automotive diagnostic bus.
-This CAN-BUS Shield gives your Arduino/Seeeduino CAN-BUS capibility.
+This CAN-BUS Shield gives your Arduino/Seeeduino CAN-BUS capability.
 With an OBD-II converter cable added on and the OBD-II library imported, you are ready to build an onboard diagnostic device or data logger.

 - Implements CAN V2.0B at up to 1 Mb/s
 - SPI Interface up to 10 MHz